leon4rd/test/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Why are skeletons so calm?
+Because nothing gets under their skin.